kbbgl/containers_101/README.md

 * `kube-proxy`

-    A network agent responsible for dynamic updates and maintenance of all network rules on the node.
-It abstracts details of Pods networking and forwards connection requests to Pods.
+    A network daemon responsible for dynamic updates and maintenance of all network rules on the node.
+It abstracts details of `Pod`s networking and forwards connection requests to `Pod`s.
+It watches the API server on the master node.

 * Addons for DNS, Dashboard, cluster-level monitoring and logging